 Pre-1855 inscriptions for the parish are contained in the Scottish Genealogy Society's volume of Peeblesshire Monumental Inscriptions.

 Graham and Emma Maxwell have transcribed and indexed the 1841, 1851 and 1861 census returns for this parish.

 The parish church (Church of Scotland) has registers dating from 1642.
-Old Parish Registers (before 1855) are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
-Later parish registers (after 1855) are often held in the National Archives of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).
+Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
+Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

 A 19th century account of Innerleithen is available online.

 Here are some figures showing the parish's population through time:

 The June 2000 issue of the Borders Family History Society magazine includes a transcript of the Innerleithen Poll Tax Roll of 1694, a document held like many other taxation records in the National Records of Scotland in Edinburgh (NRS reference SC.42/5/8).
 This particular document also includes details of some local rentals, listing for many lands the value, tenant, and rent paid.